shieldproject/shield/docs/API.md

 - **Unable to retrieve local user information**: an internal error occurred and should be investigated by the site administrators

+- **Authorization required**:
+  The request was made without an authenticated session or auth token.
+  See **Authentication** for more details.
+The request may be retried after authentication.

+- **Access denied**:
+  The requester lacks sufficient tenant or system role assignment.
+  Refer to the **Access Control** subsection, above.
+  The request should not be retried.

 ### POST /v2/auth/local/users